Sparkdaddy/accordionQuestionAnswerWidget/accordion.md

 * ~~Clicking an option should get the index of that choice and put that up onto the screen~~
 * ~~Add timed translations via css clicks of options~~
 * ~~Alternate colors for every other element~~
-* Make the widget mobile friendly and reactive
+* ~~Make the widget mobile friendly and reactive~~
+* ~~Get span to respect endline and tab characters~~
 * Make a self-referential option possible (version 2)
+    * Referential's **have to be** terminus' because the user _should_ not be led somewhere else in the DAG without their knowledge
+    * The terminus must be a text tag of somekind otherwise beware of strange spacing issuess